omgMerrickD/personal-awesome/personal-awesome.md

 ### Windows::apps
 - [chocolatey](https://chocolatey.org/) Mature package management system for Windows.
-GUI frontends are available as well.
-- [spacesniffer](http://www.uderzo.it/main_products/space_sniffer/) My goto disk usage visualization app.
+GUI frontends are available as well. m [spacesniffer](http://www.uderzo.it/main_products/space_sniffer/) My goto disk usage visualization app.
 Easily locate the data that is taking up all your disks.
 - [geek uninstaller](https://geekuninstaller.com/) Portable and lightweight uninstaller for Windows.
 It gets rid of all of the extra crud that is left behind by uninstalling via control panel.
 - [cmder](https://cmder.net/) Based on ConEmu, cmder is a Windows terminal emulator that comes prepackaged with sane defaults and can easily be customized.

 ## Cybersecurity